ashish-yadav11/dsblocks/README.md

 Modular status monitor for dwm, written and meant to be extended in C, with features including clickability, cursor hinting and color.

+> The project is only meant for people comfortable with the C language.
+See
+> [dwmblocks](https://github.com/ashish-yadav11/dwmblocks) if you are not one
+> of those.

 # Usage

 `dsblocks [-d <delimiter>]`